Nouvelle-Lune/git-commit-genie/resources/agentRules/baseRules.md

 				"git_command": "string"
 			}
 		- The value of "git_command" MUST be: git commit -m "<commit_message>"
+	7. Type constraints:
+		- The Conventional Commit <type> MUST be exactly one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore.
+		- Do NOT translate the <type> token into the target language; keep it in English.
 	6. Self-check before responding:
 		- Ensure the first line matches: <type>(optional-scope)[!]: <description>
 		- Ensure first line length <= 72 characters; imperative mood; no trailing period.